KevinSnyderCodes/kevinsnydercodes.github.io/posts/rules-for-building.md

 You use many different software applications each day.
 Some of them are enjoyable to use, but many are not.
 Yet some of the least enjoyable ones are seemingly used everywhere.
 You join a new company and the project management software is clunky, the documentation software is difficult to navigate, and the HR software is downright hostile.

-Yet on the other side there is software that you don't mind using.
+On the other side there is software that you don't mind using.
 In fact, sometimes you enjoy it.
 The list is short but memorable: Slack, Notion, GitHub, Figma...
 Your list may differ, but it's likely that at least one of these comes to mind.

 This software offers what I would call a delightful experience.
 When you open these applications and look at their user interface, everything feels clear.
 It's obvious what each button does or where you should go to find something.
 Looking at the user interface doesn't strain your eyes or give you a headache.
 The colors, fonts, icons, and layouts feel like a natural extension of your mental model and how you expect things to work.